 If you are having a hard time or if you know you often suffer from mental issues, please consider going to sessions with a therapist/counselor.
 There is absolutely no shame in talking to a professional.
 I believe that taking care of your mental health should be the same as taking care of your body.

 3. You don’t find value or fulfillment in what you are doing now.

 What do you find meaningful?
-Can you volunteer somewhere?
-Can you join a community of like minded people?
+Can you volunteer somewhere or join a community of like-minded people?
 Can you start a new hobby, or put time into your existing passion you let collect dust?
 If you are making art now, but feel stagnant, can you try a new medium or style to shake things up?

-After I quit working at the dental lab, I took a couple of months to recharge and during that time an opportunity to teach art classes at a senior center fell in my lap.
+After I quit working at the dental lab, I took a couple of months to recharge, and during that time an opportunity to teach art classes at a senior center fell in my lap.
 It was something I didn’t know I needed, but I was able to find fulfillment in hearing my students tell me they find joy in practicing art.
 I didn’t make a bunch of money or anything, but I felt this bundle of light start to form in my heart.
 I also found myself gushing over every piece of art I saw.
 Highly skilled or incredibly rudimentary, I had nothing but positive thoughts and words for my students.
-(This is also why I spend a lot of time mentoring and sharing posts like this with my following.
-Seeing you find inspiration and courage to create fulfills me more than art sales do.)
+This is also why I spend a lot of time mentoring and sharing posts like this online.
+Seeing you find inspiration and courage to create fulfills me more than art sales do.

 When you find fulfillment in what you do, the need to compare gets weaker.
-The need to find traditional ‘success’ (wealth and recognition) also gets weaker, and the negative reaction to seeing other people find success becomes less intense.
+The need to find traditional ‘success’ like wealth and recognition also gets weaker, and the negative reaction to seeing other people find success becomes less intense.
 So, what fulfills you?

 But, let’s say what you are seeing is real.
 Why do you want what you see?
 What does that “thing” mean to you?
 Does success mean happiness?
 Do more sales mean bills get paid?
 What do you think will happen when you get the thing you think you want?